 The benefit of a fixed price is just that – it is fixed.
-If work runs over schedule or materials are more expensive, the building firm has to deal with the cost.
-The downside of a fixed price build is that the builder may give you a more expensive quote just in case any of those things happen.
+If work runs over schedule or materials are more expensive, the building firm must deal with the cost.
+The downside of a fixed price build is that the builder may give you a more expensive quote just if any of those things happen.
 This means you may end up paying over the odds.

-If your quote is not a fixed price quote, then make sure you talk to the builder beforehand about how you will deal with additional costs.
+If your quote is not a fixed price quote, make sure you talk to the builder beforehand about dealing with additional costs.
 You do not want to be left with a hefty unexpected bill at the end.

 Apples with apples

 When comparing the quotes you receive, you need to make sure you are comparing similar things.

 One price might look cheap at face value.
 If the quote only includes some of the work or uses lower quality products, then it might not be as good as it seems.